 - 1. Install the pattern for the Uyuni Proxy.
-You can do this either on the client or on the server. - For the client, use a zipper in patterns-uyuni proxy

-• Alternatively, on the Uyuni Server, use the Web UI.
-Navigate to the details tab of the client, click Software >

-Packages > Install, and schedule patterns-uyuni_proxy for installation.
-1. Reboot the client.
+You can do this either on the client or on the server. - For the client, use zypper zypper in patterns-uyuni_proxy - Alternatively, on the Uyuni Server, use the Web UI.
+Navigate to the details tab of the client, click Software Packages Install, and schedule patterns-uyuni proxy for installation. - 1.
+Reboot the client.

+2.4.
 Prepare the Proxy